YusufJoeStar/Basic-Student-Management-System/Student Management System/README.md

 ---

-Expect alot of unorganized branches sorry (I am new to github).
+Expect alot of unorganized files sorry (I am new to github).
 Will add lots of functions